J. Hampden Porter

 John Hampden Porter, M.D.
-(October 19, 1837 – January 31, 1908) was a U.S. Army assistant surgeon during the Civil War.
+(October 19, 1837 – January 31, 1908) was a U. S. Navy Acting Assistant Surgeon and U.S. Army Assistant Surgeon during the Civil War.
 He later became a writer, sociologist, naturalist, and big game hunter.
 He traveled extensively in Central America at the end of the 19th century and early 20th century, and wrote papers for the Smithsonian Institution and the International Bureau of the American Republics.
 He wrote popular books and a weekly column for the New York Tribune based on his world travels and adventures as a big game hunter.

 Education

+He was a cadet, Military Academy, Norwich University, Northfield, Vermont, 1854-56.
+He is listed as an 1857 Non-Graduate.

-U.S. Military Academy at West Point, NY, July 1858 to December 20, 1862.
-Appointed at Pennsylvania.
+He was then a cadet, U.S. Military Academy at West Point, New York, July 1.
+1858 to December 20, 1858.
+He was appointed at Pennsylvania – Not a Graduate.